 According to the American Kennel Club, the Labrador retriever is the most popular breed in the United States.
-He’s good-natured, intelligent and friendly to humans and animals alike.
+He's good-natured, intelligent, and friendly to humans and animals alike.
 However, no dog breed is a perfect fit for everyone.
-Owning a Lab has advantages and disadvantages, depending on your specific situation.
+Labs have pros and cons as a family pet, depending on your specific situation.

-A full-grown Lab needs 3 cups of food every day making him more expensive to feed than a smaller dog.
-He’s sweet-tempered, but can get excited and jump up on his people, which may injure toddlers.
-His coat has two layers to keep him warm, dry and comfortable, but it sheds a lot.
+A full-grown Lab needs three cups of food every day making him more expensive to feed than a smaller dog.
+He's sweet-tempered but can get excited and jump on his people, which may injure toddlers.
+His coat has two layers to keep him warm, dry, and comfortable, but he sheds a lot and is not one of the hypoallergenic dogs.
 Expect to spend a lot of time sweeping or vacuuming when you live with a Lab.

 Sedentary or busy owners might find the exercise needs of a Labrador overwhelming.
 Without daily exercise, he'll become bored and may resort to destructive behavior such as chewing furniture and woodwork or digging up the yard.
 Labs also have a tendency to become obese if they spend their days on the couch.

 Nothing makes your Lab happier than learning new tricks.
-He’s eager to please and highly intelligent.
-His smarts are a great advantage when it comes to any kind of training.
-Most Labradors are fast to housetrain and easily learn to come when called, sit, stay and otherwise behave themselves admirably.
-In addition, you can teach him to do cool things such as run obstacle courses, use doggy treat puzzle toys and fetch.
+He's eager to please and highly intelligent.
+His smarts are one of the greatest benefits of a Labrador when it comes to any kind of training.
+Most Labradors are fast to housetrain and easily learn to come when called, sit, stay, and otherwise behave themselves admirably.
+In addition, you can teach him to do cool things such as run obstacle courses, use doggy treat puzzle toys, and fetch.

 The popularity of the Lab results in many people seeking to make quick money by breeding them.
 You'll find many disadvantages when buying from a backyard breeder: